 2. From Fast Food to Fast-Casual

-What is fast-casual?
 A fast-casual restaurant doesn’t provide full table service.
-What it does give consumers is the opportunity to order food that’s made with fewer processed and frozen ingredients, making it healthier than fast food.
-Whether they’re dining in or taking out, consumers are choosing fast-casual dining options when they want quality food that’s still affordable.
+It gives consumers the opportunity to order food made with fewer processed and frozen ingredients, making it healthier than fast food.

 3. Shift to Health and Wellness

-Health consciousness is on the rise, as consumers pay more attention to their health and wellness and what they’re eating.
-In fact, 61% of diners say they’re making healthier choices dining out than they were two years ago.
-The restaurant industry is seeing a rise in wholesome and clean menu choices that feature superfood ingredients that include gut-healthy foods such as kombucha and miso.
-Other healthy options that are currently in high demand from consumers include natural sweeteners such as stevia and non-dairy milk options such as almond or soy.
+Because of those two factors, the restaurant industry is seeing a rise in wholesome and clean menu choices that feature superfood ingredients, including gut-healthy foods such as kombucha and miso.
+Other healthy options currently in high demand from consumers include natural sweeteners such as stevia and non-dairy milk options like almond or soy.

 4. Vegetarian, Vegan, and Plant-Based Dining

-Another trend that’s at the forefront of the restaurant industry is plant-based menu choices.
-Consumers are recognizing the benefits of eating little or no animal protein, choosing instead to eat as vegetarians, vegans, and flexitarians.
-This means restaurants need to have plant-based items available – and not just one option.
+Consumers are recognizing the benefits of eating little or no animal protein, choosing instead to eat like vegetarians, vegans, and flexitarians.
+This means restaurants need to have available plant-based items – and not just one option.

 5. Unique and Global Flavors

-Consumers don’t want to eat familiar foods all the time – they want bold global flavors that making their dining experience one to remember.
 Diners want authentic dishes that accurately represent different cultures and traditions using herbs, spices, and high-quality global ingredients such as pomegranate molasses and tahini.

-Some of the top ethnic dishes in 2021 are Asian, Latin, and Mediterranean.
-Giving consumers what they want when it comes to these global flavors is becoming a priority for many restaurants.
 It can be as simple as adding one or two menu items that highlight global cooking, such as sauces made with ingredients that are authentic to the cultural cuisine.

 6. Sustainable Dining

-Sustainability in dining is all about food and restaurant management, such as using energy-efficient lighting and reducing waste.
-Consumers are paying more attention to what’s happening on the planet – and they believe in backing up their support with their dollar.
-Statistics show that 20% of consumers are aware of the sustainable production of food, with 41% being interested in sustainable meat.
+Consumers are paying more attention to what’s happening on the planet – and they believe in backing up their support with their dollars.
+Statistics show that 20% of consumers are aware of sustainable food production, with 41% being interested in sustainable meat.

 Here’s what restaurant owners can do to promote sustainability practices in their establishment: